JakeSwartwout/Tempus/README.md

 * complex dialogue systems (add branches and use choice? idk if I want this)
 * dialogue should actually show up in bubbles, as a component on the screen
 * a better way to handle key events.
 I'm thinking of a dict that maps key to 2 functions, one what to do when pressed, the other the canceller function if it's active (and maybe a bool if_active).
 Then we can pass in stuff that pauses the behavior of other keys, like opening the inventory stops motion, or how opening a dialogue bubble with e makes e now progress text rather than opening a new bubble.
 It has its own dict which stores the old listeners that it covered and cancels them for kaboom.
 Then when you end an interaction, it cancels its own listeners, and uses its internal dict to re-instate the next layer's listeners
-* Add in a way to do talking scenes.
-Ie, no controls other than talking, just having npcs talking and walking around.
+* Expand the cutscene functionality
 * let certain key words in text do the classic ~highlighting~, ie or Carrot, West, Farmer, etc. Have it be a text option, so like /Farmer/ would do it
 * better scene locking mechanics.
 Pass a locking object, null for open.
 The object has the same onComplete promise for when to unlock/lock it, so it can change based on quests.
 Then also add dialogue for if it's locked.
 Maybe have one var for locked_status and and one for message of why its locked.
 Then each promise when it completes will update the shared vars.
 * try using import operator rather than static import, see if that helps with the json issues with static html library.
 If not, make it conditional and load the json manually or something
-* let changers have quest-like tasks, so when you enter the room it can start a story and update quests as you go, then change you once the story is done
 ### Narrative
-* figure out where to go after the farmhouse
 * figure out a general plot arc
-* figure out how to add weapons and fighting and enemies in (attack the farmhouse?)
+* where to go after studying the tsokas
+* squeeze the name of the Petra's into the first story part
 ### Miscellaneous
 * Log an issue that pingpong doesn't actually do anything
 * Set it up to work in just an html file